EPCCed/2026-07-27-Fortran-inter/episodes/14-interoperability-with-c.md

 > > Element [2][1]  5  6
 > > ```
 > > {: .output}
+> > If we insist on visualising the array as a matrix, then in C it
-> > In C the array appears to be transposed.
-The loop moves through it
+> > _appears_ to be transposed.
+This is not actually correct -- the memory
-> > in such a way that memory accesses are contiguous.
+> > layout is unchanged, and we reverse the order of indices while in C
+> > code in order to use it as we did in Fortran.
 > >
 > > Sample solution code is available in the `solutions` directory in
 > > [f_array.f90](../exercises/14-interoperability-with-c/solutions/f_array.f90).